dj-crank-69/log_analyzer/README.md

 save as name : log_analyzer.py

-whereever you upload any csv log file it will extract ips and geo-location
+when ever you upload any log.csv file it will extract ips and geo-location